 Additionally, these codes may limit outside growing, specify a maximum number of plants for the premises, or address whether plants can visible from off the property, and if fencing is required.
 Especially for manufacturers, there is concern around making sure there’s no change to air quality or a pervasive smell that could bother neighbors.

-Robust software for tracking for seed-to-sale
+Robust software for seed-to-sale tracking

 Knowing the stages of marijuana moving from production to consumption and having a centralized database with all permitting and licensing information are critical parts of effective regulation.